Vikms95/react-wheres-waldo/planning/notes.md

 <!-- - Implement animations to modal -->
 <!-- - Add one leaderboard per map -->

+- Refactor Component children into more components
+- Give keys to each mapped element/component
 - CSS format and make responsive the Homepage, Leaderboards and the Game
 - Implement google sign in and use Google name for the leaderboards
 - Fix weird error when submitting a score (score is still updated tho)